 About the table values

-Table value 0 can either mean that the nutrient is not present in the food (reference 50) or that the amount is so small that the nutrient is not detected by the method of analysis that has been used (reference 60a).
+Missing and unknown values If the table value is zero, iteither means that the nutrient is not present in the food (reference 50) or that the amount is so small that the nutrient is not detected by the analytical method (reference 60a).

-In cases where the content is unknown (missing value), a dash (–) is shown on the screen and when the file is saved.
-In the Excel file missing values are shown as M.
+When the content is unknown (missing value), a hyphen (–) appears.
+In the spreadsheet file missing values appear as M. .

 All table values represent levels

 Analysing the content of nutrients in foods is expensive.
-Thus in many cases, analyses of composite samples of foods produced in different parts of the country or from the largest food companies are made.
-Selection of food samples for analysis of nutrient content is based on statistics for production and/or turnover of the 3-5 varieties that together comprise about 80 % of the market for the particular food group.
+Thus in many cases, composite samples of foods produced in different parts of the country or from the largest food companies are analysed.
+Selection of food samples is based on statistics for production and/or turnover of the 3-5 varieties that together comprise about 80 % of the market for the particular food group.
 For each manufacturer or product type, the composite sample consists of 3-5 subsamples with different production dates.

 All foods in the food composition table have a value for edible part.